 If you've mentioned gardening as a hobby, you are expected to know which fertiliser works best for rose flowers!
 So make sure that you have in-depth information about your interest.
 If you have mentioned hobbies that are genuine, this should not be a problem.
 But if you've mentioned "reading" as a hobby, just to impress the interview panel, then you better do some R&D!

 It's quite possible that your Personal Interview panel could be the same as your Group Discussion.
 In such a scenario, be prepared to expect questions around your GD topic.
 They could probe you further about it or ask about a certain point you'd made in the GD.
 You should know how to defend or justify your point of view.

-These are just a few of the routine questions that are asked in the Personal Interview round of most MBA colleges’ selection procedures.
-However you should note that every personal interview is unique.
+These are just a few of the common questions asked in the Personal Interview round of most MBA colleges’ selection procedures.
+However, you should note that every personal interview is unique.
 You might or might not be asked one of these questions.
-At the end of the day, what matters is that you should be honest & confident while facing your interview panel.
+At the end of the day, what matters is that you should be honest and confident while facing your interview panel.